Yellowbeard: Critical response

-The film received some praise, with the Los Angeles Times writing that there are "many moments of hilarity here", but it was not a big box-office success, and received mostly negative reviews.
-Various reasons are suggested, such as the peculiar combination of British and American humour, and it being poorly timed given the movie climate, with other kinds of comedy being popular.
-DVD Verdict gives it 75 out of 100, but writes "It is, at times, hilarious, and contains all of the pieces of a great comedy.
+The film received some praise, with the Los Angeles Times writing that there are "many moments of hilarity here", but it was not a big box-office success and received mostly negative reviews.
+Various reasons have been suggested, such as the peculiar combination of British and American humour and its poorly timed release given the movie climate at that time, with other kinds of comedy being popular.
+DVD Verdict gives it 75 out of 100 but writes "It is, at times, hilarious, and contains all of the pieces of a great comedy.
 These pieces never come together to make a great film."
-Roger Ebert gave the film one-and-a-half stars, and said "Yellowbeard is soon over and soon forgotten."
+Roger Ebert gave the film one-and-a-half stars and said "Yellowbeard is soon over and soon forgotten."
 On Rotten Tomatoes the film has a 22% approval rating based on reviews from 9 critics.

 Actors' response

 Cleese played a part out of loyalty to Chapman.
 He said he found the script to be one of the worst he had read, although it is unclear which version he was referring to.
 In an interview given in 2001, Cleese described Yellowbeard as "one of the six worst films made in the history of the world".

 Eric Idle mentioned Yellowbeard as one of the worst films he has ever made, but said he enjoyed making it.
 "Sometimes, the best times can be on the worst movies and vice versa, e.g. Yellowbeard, which I wouldn't have missed for the world."